pieterberg/Smartie-Sorter/README.md

 <img src="images/Smartie_Sorter.png" alt="Arduino Smartie Sorter" width="50%"/><img src="images/smartie_sorter_interface.png" alt="Smartie Sorter Interface" width="50%"/>

-Arduino Smartie Sorter 3000 project for sorting Smarties based on their colour using the TCS3200 colour sensor built into a mini arcade game enclosure.
+Smartie Sorter 3000 project for sorting Smarties and M&M's based on their colour using the TCS3200 colour sensor built into a mini arcade game enclosure.

 The project was written using C++ and runs on an Arduino Nano microcontroller.
 The mini arcade game enclosure was designed using Fusion 360.
 The physical components were either laser-cut out of MDF and acrylic, or 3D printed using a PLA filament by a Zortrax M300 3D printer.